zakjpeg/cs-2600-final-project/README.md

 To use:

-Create an "expenses.txt" file in the same directory as cspend.c
+update the operating system variable in cspend.c (it's named OP_SYS)

-run cspend.c
+compile and run cspend.c